bioimage-io/bioimageio-chatbot/docs/technical-overview.md

 ![role_create](./screenshots/role_create.png)
 *Figure 4.
 Creation of a chatbot role class named ‘CustomerServiceRole’ by defining fields of the role class.*

-## Response Modes
+## Extensions
 The BioImage.IO Chatbot employs diverse methods to generate responses, currently encompassing five distinct response modes.
 The response mode is chosen by the schema-based agent based on the user's query and the selected channel.

-### Direct Response
-This mode delivers concise, direct answers for straightforward queries, utilizing the chatbot's internal knowledge base without external data retrieval.
+### Search BioImage Docs
+This extension allows the chatbot to search information in a community-driven bioimage related knowledge base.
+With a specific query, the chatbot extracts essential elements from the user's question to fetch information from the relevant documentation.

     ![direct-response](./screenshots/direct-response.png)
     *Figure 6.
 Direct response example.*

-### Document Retrieval Response
-Complex or specific queries trigger this mode, where the chatbot extracts essential elements from the user's question to fetch information from the relevant documentation.
+### Search BioImage Information Index (biii.eu)
+This extension allows the chatbot to search online software tool in biii.eu.
     ![retrieval-text](./screenshots/retrieval-text.png)
     *Figure 7.
 Document retrieval from knowledge base.*

 The process begins with an initial response based on the user's query (`request`), which serves as a foundation for generating a new `query` for targeted information retrieval.
-This is combined with user profile data (`user_info`) and the chosen retrieval channel (`channel_id`) to produce a comprehensive final response.
+This is combined with user profile data (`user_info`) and the query to produce a comprehensive final response.

-### Scripting Retrieval Response
+### Search Bioimage Archive
+This extension allows the chatbot to search for dataset index in bioimage archive.

+### Search image.sc Forum
+This extension allows the chatbot to search bioimage related topics and software issues in the image.sc forum.
+    TODO: add an example screenshot.

+### Search Web
+This extension allows the chatbot to search for information from the web.
+This extension is triggered while the chatbot realizes it can not find relevant information from the knowledge base.

+    TODO: add an example screenshot.

+### BioImage Model Zoo
 This mode is designed for queries requiring detailed model information or specific actions, generating and executing Python scripts for tailored solutions.

     ![script-gen-exe-retrieval](./screenshots/script-gen-exe-retrieval.png)
     *Figure 8.
 Scripting retrieval for complex queries.*

 It involves creating a `ModelZooInfoScript` schema with fields like `request`, `user info`, and `script`, where `script` is Python code for API interactions or data manipulation.
 The final response is formulated by integrating the script's output with the `request` and `user info`.

-### API Call Response
-This mode integrates user-provided APIs for data processing, currently implementing Cellpose[9] for image segmentation tasks on user-uploaded images.

-    TODO: add an example screenshot.

-The chatbot translates analysis requests into a `CellposeTask` schema, detailing the segmentation task per the `TaskChoice` schema.
-An LLM agent identifies image axes labels using a `LabeledImage` schema, ensuring compatibility with the segmentation process.
-Incompatible images trigger a `CellposeHelp` schema for guidance.

-### Specialized Skill Response
-This mode offers enriched responses for specific user needs, activating specialized modes like `Learning` and `Coding`.

-    TODO: add an example screenshot.

-The `Learning` mode provides educational responses enriched with key terms and concepts, while the `Coding` mode generates functional code snippets for specific tasks.
-These specialized responses are contrasted with the more general Direct Response mode and can be extended or chosen as a channel in the channel selection process.

 ## References